 St Joseph’s Catholic Primary School is part of the Catholic Diocese of Hexham and Newcastle and our Admissions Policy gives a list of criteria for admissions.
 Although preference is given to children baptised Catholic, Looked After Children or to children with a Statement of Special Educational Needs and Disabilities (SEND) or an Education, Health and Care Plan naming our school, we welcome admission applications from children of all faiths or none.
 We do ask however that anyone applying to our school is supportive of our Catholic Christian ethos.
 Further information can be found in the Admissions Policy in the School Policies section of our website.

-Our Nursery Unit will open on 14th September 2020 to children in the term following their 3rd birthday up to a maximum of 5 terms.
-Places will be allocated on a first come first served basis and will initially be for 15 hours per week (Monday to Friday 9 am – 12 noon) Please note that a place at the nursery unit does not guarantee your child a Reception place in school in September 2021.
+Our Nursery Unit is open to children in the term following their 3rd birthday up to a maximum of 5 terms.
+We offer both 30 hour and 15 hour places and these will be allocated on a first come first served basis Please note that a place at the nursery unit does not guarantee your child a Reception place in school.
 For further information and to register your child’s details please contact the school office on 01207 232624.
-A picture of how the new nursery will look can be found via the following link:

 Starting School In Reception Class